hailelagi/hailelagi.com/content/notes/block-layers.md

 3. **super block**

-A special kind of header stores interesting global metadata (inode count, fs version, etc) this is read by the operating system during "mount" more on this later!
+A special kind of header stores interesting global metadata (inode count, fs version, etc) this is read by the operating system during "mount" [more on this](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/9/html/managing_file_systems/mounting-file-systems_managing-file-systems#the-linux-mount-mechanism_mounting-file-systems)

 4. **data region**: the actual data we care about storing!